The Ultimate Guide to Year-End Giving

 Why Is It Important To Start Planning a Year-End Giving Campaign Early?

-The most successful year-end campaigns all have one major thing in common: lots of planning.
+The most successful year-end campaigns all have one major thing in common: planning, planning and more planning!

-This is a time when donors are most likely to give, so it’s important to put lots of thought, strategy, and effort into your year-end campaign.
-Remember, too, that other nonprofit organizations recognize this, as well, and will be competing with you for your potential donors’ attention.
+The holidays are a time when donors are most likely to give, so it’s important to put lots of thought, strategy and effort into your year-end giving campaign.
+And remember—other nonprofit organizations will be competing with you for your potential donors’ attention.
+All the more reason to give your campaign that extra attention!

-Planning your campaign well in advance of the fourth quarter (see our advice on timelines in a later section) will give you plenty of time to craft an effective strategy, as well as iron out the wrinkles in your plan and get ahead of any unforeseen issues that may arise.
+Planning your campaign well in advance of the fourth quarter (we have some advice on timelines below!) will give you plenty of time to craft your strategy.
+This will also help you iron out the wrinkles and get ahead when any unforeseen issues arise.

 How Do I Ask For Donations at the End of the Year?

-1. Tell a story: Center your ask around one beneficiary—tell your audience their story and help them form an emotional connection.
+1. Tell a story: Center your ask for donations around one beneficiary—tell your audience their story and help them form an emotional connection.

 2. Be specific: Tell your audience exactly what the beneficiary and others like them need the most.
-Rather than asking for donations of any amount, let them know how much you need from each donor in order to make a difference.
+Rather than asking for donations of any size, let them know how much you need from each donor in order to make a difference.
+Offer multiple suggested amounts so people feel compelled to give at several levels.

 3. Show impact: Tell your audience what would happen if you reach your fundraising goal.
 How would the beneficiaries’ lives change?